wp-plugins/cpo-content-types/readme.txt

 == Changelog ==

+= 1.0.4 =
+* Content types will now be displayed only if the current theme supports it.
+* Added options to control the display of unsupported content types.

 = 1.0.3 =
 * Added comments support to portfolios
 * Added settings to control the slug of team groups.